wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

 Check the reference for more information about the azure module :ref:`here <wodle_azure_logs>`.

 .. warning:: The field ``tenantdomain`` is mandatory.
-It can be obtain from the ``Overview`` section in the ``Azure Active Directory``
+It can be obtain from the **Overview** section in the Azure Active Directory.

 Wazuh Rules
 ^^^^^^^^^^^

-Thanks to the following rules, already included in Wazuh by default, it it possible to monitor the infrastructure activity and get the related alerts:
+The following rules are already included in Wazuh by default.
+With them, it it possible to monitor the infrastructure activity and get the related alerts.

 .. code-block:: xml